tomkeuper/Documentation/docs/BedWars2023/developers/custom-database.md

 }
 ```

-### How to register
+### How to Register
-This will safe-disable the BedWars2023 internal Levels System and will register yours.
+This will disable the BedWars2023 internal levels system and register yours.
 ```java
 BedWars bedwarsAPI = Bukkit.getServicesManager().getRegistration(BedWars .class).getProvider();
 bedwarsAPI.setRemoteDatabase(new CustomDatabaseManager());